 Reliability and Safety

 Vauxhall doesn’t tend to fare too well in our Driver Power customer satisfaction surveys.
-In 2018, the brand was ranked 26th out of 27 on the list of the best and worst car manufacturers.
-Only Chevrolet finished lower – a brand that has stopped selling cars in the UK.
+In our last three surveys, the brand was ranked second from bottom on the list of the best and worst car manufacturers.
+Only Dacia has finished lower in the last couple of years.